International Co-Occurring Gambling Specialist (ICOGS)

 - Referral agents/other mental health workers court/parole/probation officers

-- Any lengthy telephone interventions addressing issues of gambling/problem gambling (30 min. or more, documented).
+- Any lengthy telephone interventions addressing issues of gambling/gambling disorder (30 min. or more, documented).

-- Preparation of discharge summaries, evaluations and/or aftercare plans for other agencies or care providers that address the impact of gambling/problem gambling on recovery.
+- Preparation of discharge summaries, evaluations and/or aftercare plans for other agencies or care providers that address the impact of gambling/gambling disorder on recovery.

-- Review of cases of clients for which gambling/problem gambling is an issue in their recovery to medical or clinical director.
+- Review of cases of clients for which gambling/gambling disorder is an issue in their recovery to medical or clinical director.